Menu

 WIFLE SCHOLARSHIPS

-Applications must be received by the Scholarship Coordinator no later than May 1, 2024.
-Extensions will not be granted.
-Applications that are incomplete or received after the deadline will not be considered.
-For assistance in downloading the forms, email carolpaterick@gmail.com
+Applications must be received by the Scholarship Coordinator no later than midnight, May 1, 2025.
+Extensions will not

 According to the Department of Justice, Bureau of Justice Statistics, Federal Law Enforcement Officers 2020 statistics (released September 2022), about 15% of federal law enforcement officers and 13% of supervisory law enforcement personnel were female.